godotlauncher/launcher-docs/docs/contributing.md

 title: Contributing
 slug: /contributing
 description: "Learn how to contribute to the Godot Launcher and its ecosystem projects including the web and docs."
-tags: [contribute, open source, community]
+tags:
+  - contribute
+  - open-source
+  - community
 ---

 # Contributing